ArigelaRajendraKumar/CarParking/README.md

 # FEATURES

-  -> Each user report can be provided.
-  -> Day wise report can be provided.
+  -> Receptionist can add the customer/user.
-  -> Upto date all records can be provided.
+  -> Receptionist can check the available rooms in the hotel.
+  -> Receptionist can check the overall bill of each user.
+  -> Receptionist can check the overall bill upto date.

 # GETTING STARTED WITH HOW TO KEEP CODE IN GIT HUB